silshack/spring2014/_posts/2014-02-16-Xuxiang-CodingBat2.md

    return sum
 ```

 This problem took me much time.
 At first I don't know how to get rid of all the integer between 6 and 7.
 Finally, I found a way.
-I setted uo a "dontadd" to indicate which number should be got rid from the list.
+I setted up a "dontadd" to indicate which number should be got rid from the list.

 # Logic-2 > make_bricks: